ssergiuk/Projects/SimpleCoin/CONTRIBUTING.md

 # Contributing to SimpleCoin

-:+1::tada: First off, thanks for taking the time to contribute! :tada::+1:
+:+1::tada: First off, ssergiuk, thanks for taking the time to contribute! :tada::+1:

 ## Pull Requests
 We actively welcome your pull requests.